 “At this point, the blood was dry and it was all over the place.
 That shocked me into knowing this really happened,” Kleiner said.

-Bundy evaded arrest for another 30 days.
+Ted Bundy evaded arrest for another 30 days.
 In that time, he kidnapped, tortured, and killed a 12-year-old girl named Kimberly Leach.
-But, finally, police were on his trail.
+But, finally, police were closing in on him.

 Bundy was arrested on February 15, 1978, and would remain in police custody until his death.

-Both Karen Chandler and Kathy Kleiner testified in court about their injuries and any memories they had of the night their sorority sisters were killed.
-Chandler said on the stand that her first memory after the attack was “being lifted into the ambulance.”
-In the darkness of her dorm room, she never saw her attacker.
+At Bundy’s subsequent trial for the Chi Omega murders in June 1978, both Karen Chandler and Kathy Kleiner testified in court about their injuries and memories they had of the night their sorority sisters were killed.
+Chandler said on the stand that her first memory after the bludgeoning was “being lifted into the ambulance.”
+In the darkness of her dorm room at Chi Omega, she never saw Ted Bundy.

 Likewise, Kleiner testified that she did not get a good look at the man who tried to kill her.
-In a 2019 interview, she recounted her experience on the witness stand.
+In a 2019 interview, she recounted her survival from Bundy’s beatings in the sorority house.

 “When it was my turn to go up and sit in the witness stand, I looked out and there was Bundy, sitting at the defense table,” she said.
 “I stared him down in the eyes.
 I don’t remember what the questions were … I felt like I had power now.
 He was on the other side of that table, and I was okay.
 I didn’t want him to think at all that he had any power anymore.”

 On July 24, 1979, Ted Bundy was found guilty of two counts of first-degree murder and three counts of attempted murder.
 He was sentenced to death.
 For the following 10 years, multiple appeals and stays of execution delayed Bundy’s death.
-His victims, like Carol DaRonch, and their families grew weary of the justice they believed he deserved.
+His victims, like Carol DaRonch, and their families grew weary of waiting for the justice they knew he deserved.

 While Bundy remained on death row, Chandler spoke in an interview about the many delays to his execution.